 - improper use or disclosure

 - unlawful destruction or accidental loss

 All personal information provided is kept on a secure server and all employees and data processors who have access to, or are otherwise associated with, the processing of personal data, are obliged to respect the confidentiality of any personal data received.

 You can find out what information we keep about you by requesting a copy of the information we hold, which we will provide within a month of your written request free of charge unless such request is unfounded or excessive where we will either charge a reasonable fee or refuse to provide such information.
 To maintain security we may require proof of your identity.
 We allow you to challenge the data that we hold about you and, where appropriate, you may request that data we hold be corrected or deleted, as necessary.

 - Privacy Compliance.

-As some of the companies within the group are based within the UK it is our intention that our services will comply with UK and European legislation, in particular, the Data Protection Act 1998 or any subsequent legislation connected to the EU’s General Data Protection Regulation.
+As Excell Audits Ltd are based within the UK, it is our intention that our services will comply with UK and European legislation, in particular, the Data Protection Act 1998 or any subsequent legislation connected to the EU’s General Data Protection Regulation.
 For further details on your rights under the Data Protection Act 1998 or GDPR Regulations or any subsequent related legislation. please visit gov.uk.